isaac-donkor/WhatsApp-AI-Chatbot/README.md

-An AI Chatbot using Twilio
+An AI WhatsAppChatbot using Twilio